 Changes announced so far.
 Please keep checking back, as we will continue updating new changes to your military benefits for 2020.

-TRICARE Drug Costs Increase By Over 40%
+TRICARE Drug Costs To Increase By Over 40%

 Every year on January 1st, TRICARE has its regular cost increases.
 In 2020, we will see updates on prescription drug costs.
 According to an article on Military.com, we could see an increase of as much as 42%.
 This could be quite a change for some people.
-But while the percentage is high, the change in real dollars is from $7 to $10.

 As of January 1st, 2020, prices of all generic drugs, as well as the brand-name and non-formulary drugs that you purchase either through mail-order or at in-network, or at out-of-network pharmacies will increase.
 If you continue to get your prescriptions filled at on-base or on-post pharmacies, the cost will remain free and you will not see the increase.

 These changes should be kept in mind if you are used to getting your prescriptions away from the on-base or on-post pharmacies.

 2020 Rates for Vision and Retiree Dental Insurance

 The rates for vision and retiree dental insurance will be increasing in 2020.
 If you are enrolled in FEDVIP, which is vision insurance for military dependents, retirees, and their families and dental insurance for retirees and their families, you will need to decide if you will change plans or stick with what you have based on the new 2020 rates.